 - Slow down during heavy rainfalls.
 Over time, oil builds up on the road causing the surface to get slippery after it rains.
 Avoid hard braking and leave a safe amount of distance between you and the vehicle in front of you.

 - Inspect your tires.
 Do your tires have sufficient tread?
-Tires with adequate tread perform better on the roads, especially on wet surfaces.
+Tires with adequate tread perform better on roads, especially on wet surfaces.
 Also, check the air pressure to avoid a blowout.
-For every 10 degree temperature drop, tires lose 1 to 2 pounds of air pressure.
+For every 10-degree temperature drop, tires lose 1 to 2 pounds of air pressure.